considonet/babel-preset-typescript/README.md

 ## What is this?

 This preset was created as a part of [G-Build](https://www.npmjs.com/package/@considonet/g-build) evolution.
 Starting from version 4.0, there are no longer configuration files for Babel and these have to be provided manually (as they are project-specific).
 Because all our existing legacy projects have exactly the same config, this package makes the transition to G-Build 4 and Babel TypeScript transpilation easy.
-Also it provides a setup which was proved to work for us.
+Also it provides a setup which was proven to work for us.

 This preset loads the following presets and plugins: